glitton/dive-with-sean/content/blog/sean-one-year/index.md

 <br>

 On the dive day itself, Nov.
 6, 2022, we took a 25 minute boatride to Sombrero Island and anchored at our desired dive spot which is called Batoc which is Tagalog for the "back of the neck."
-It was the starting point where we decenda and it was located behind Sombrero Island.
+Located behind Sombrero Island, Batoc was the starting point where we started our dive.

 `youtube: https://youtube.com/shorts/LhDCmt5rY6s`
 <br>